random-applications/Source-Variability-Data/README.md

 #### Command line interface method

-To use the command line interface method, all instructions for the application are enterred into a single line.
+To use the command line interface method, all instructions for the application are entered into a single line.

 ##### Calling "--help"